a-b-r-a-m/HTML-CSS/README.md

-"Simple HTML project, using some CSS.
+Simple HTML project, using some CSS; mobile phone friendly.

 You can read a little about venomous croatian snakes.
-Mobile phone friendly"